-The title bar is a bar located along the top of a window or a dialog box that displays the name of the window or software program being used.
+The title bar is a bar located at the top of a window or a dialog box that displays the name of the window or software program being used.
 For example, as can be seen in the picture below the title bar gives the name of the program and document currently being edited.

-Besides giving a description of the open program or window, the title bar can also contain other useful features.
-Below is a list of some of the functions of the title bar.
+Besides giving a description of the open program or window, the title bar may also contain other useful features that depend on the operating system and program showing the title bar.

-Extra features of title bar
+Extra features and functions of a title bar